Too Many Audio Interfaces? Here's How to Choose the Right One

 Select options and limit the number of products

-The number of inputs on an audio interface determines how many audio sources can be connected simultaneously.
-This is crucial for users who need to record multiple instruments or vocal tracks at once, impacting the overall workflow and production capabilities.
+The number of inputs on an audio interface determines how many audio sources can be connected and recorded simultaneously.
+This factor is crucial for users who need to manage multiple audio signals at once, such as in recording studios or live performances.

 Popular options